When the weather isn’t singing summer, bring that yellow zing into the kitchen with these little pockets of sunshine.

 For the pastry

-Put the flour and butter together into a large bowl and break the butter up into the flour using a pastry blender.
+Put the flour, spices and butter together into a large bowl and break the butter up into the flour using a pastry blender.
 Continue until the mixture resembles breadcrumbs

 Beat together 1 egg and 1tbsp water, then gradually add in 2 tablespoons of this mix to the flour butter mix until you have a dough that come together.
 Knead it together for a few moments, then bring into a disk shape, wrap in cling film and chill in the fridge for 30 minutes.